jmounta1/GettingAndCleaningData/CourseProject/README.md

 >   5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and
 >      each subject.

 The purpose of this project was to develop a script that would collect accelerometer data from a publically available dataset from Davide Anguita *et al* and tidy the data up.
 The data were modified to obtain the average values for several variables across each subject and each activity in the dataset.
-The final dataset can be found in "Samsung_Data_Tidy.txt".
+The final dataset can be found in `Samsung_Data_Tidy.txt`.
 To load the tidy dataset into R, execute the following code:
 ```R
 tidy_table <- read.table('Samsung_Data_tidy.txt', header = TRUE)
 View(tidy_table)